-What is a Resistor and how does it works?
+What is a Resistor and How it Works

 A resistor is a device that opposes the flow of current through it in a circuit.
 A resistor is also defined as a device designed to introduce a known value of resistance into a circuit.